simo-hh/CMPUT404-assignment-css-hell/README.md

 + Change the background color and font

-+ Change the font size of header tags
++ Change the font size of header tags and paragraphs

 + Add borders for images and make them aesthetically pleasing

 + Center the header tags and images

-+ Make a page number and put it on the left of each page in the third story
++ Make page numbers and put them on the left of each page in the third story

 References
 ==========